redbooth/teambox/README.md

 share you app for deployment there is a rake to convert your current schema to a migration file.
 So you'll only have migration files for major revisions.

+TODO (Version 2)

+* when adding a user to a project it should list them but as pending, with the option to send an invitation again
+* fixture data, so when were in development we can load up a project quickly

 TODO (Version 2.1)
 -------